 - Memorial Day Weekend through Labor Day: Open daily 9 am – 5 pm

-- After Labor Day until the close of season: Open daily 10 am-4 pm
+- After Labor Day until the close of the season: Open daily 10 am – 4 pm

-- Wear comfortable walking shoes and bring sunscreen as a majority of the experience is outside.
+- Wear comfortable walking shoes and bring sunscreen, as the majority of the experience is outside.